 Many courses for the Administrative Medical Assisting certificate, and some courses for the Clinical Medical Assisting certificate are offered at several CCV locations and online.
-However, some courses, such as Clinical Medical Assisting, Fundamentals of Pharmacology, and the internship courses are available in select locations and require some travel for students.
-The anticipated offering cycle of these courses is listed below.
-Please note that these courses are offered in a hybrid format in an effort to minimize travel as much as possible through use of technology.
+However, some courses, such as Clinical Medical Assisting, Fundamentals of Pharmacology, and the clinical internship course are available in select locations that may require travel for students.
+Please note that these courses are offered in a hybrid format to minimize travel as much as possible.
+Students will find these courses primarily in Brattleboro, Rutland, Montpelier, Newport, and Winooski.